Kingdoms of Judea, Armenia, Aksum, & Roman Empire - American Minute with Bill Federer

 Glaphyra later married Herod's son, Herod Archelaus.

-Tiberius, the future Emperor, accompanied Tigranes to Armenia's capital of Artaxata, where he was crowned in 6 AD.
+Tiberius, the future Emperor, accompanied Tigranes to Armenia's capital of Artaxata, where he was crowned in 6 A.D.

 Armenia was then under the control of the Parthian Empire.